adopted-ember-addons/ember-impagination/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-impagination.svg)](http://emberobserver.com/addons/ember-impagination)
 [![Build Status](https://travis-ci.org/thefrontside/ember-impagination.svg?branch=master)](https://travis-ci.org/thefrontside/ember-impagination)

+*Ember-Impagination* feeds paginated data into your templates in the form of an `Ember.Array`.
+It does not provide any additional markup.
+Checkout the [Advanced Usage](#) for Infinite Scroll examples.

 *Ember-Impagination* is an Ember binding for [Impagination](https://github.com/flexyford/impagination), a front-end data-layer for the paginated API on your server. *Ember-Impagination*